Click for Chapter 2

 At least now I can begin to make some connections.
 I have long been taught how the gospels all present Jesus in a different perspective, and these faces tie in with those perspectives.
 In Matthew Jesus is presented as King of the Jews, the lion of Judah.
 In Mark He is presented as the servant, i.e. the ox.
 In Luke He is presented as a man.
 In John He is presented as the Son of God, as represented by the eagle.

 Guzik quoting the Midrash: “Perhaps it is safest to say that the four faces are important because they represent all of animate creation, in its utmost excellence.
 The lion is the mightiest of wild animals, the ox strongest of domesticated animals, the eagle king of all birds, and man is highest of all creation.
-“Man is exalted among creatures; the eagle is exalted among birds; the ox is exalted domestic animals; the lion is exalted among wild beasts; and all of them have received dominion, and greatness has been given them, yet they are stationed below the chariot of the Holy One.”
+“Man is exalted among creatures; the eagle is exalted among birds; the ox is exalted among domestic animals; the lion is exalted among wild beasts; and all of them have received dominion, and greatness has been given them, yet they are stationed below the chariot of the Holy One.”
 (Midrash R. Shemoth, cited in Feinberg)

 I think that more important than being able to make an exact picture from Ezekiel’s description is to understand that Ezekiel is envisioning a messenger from God.